-This song has that bop to it, however, it sounds like it was made on one of those toy pianos….
-Remember the pianos that you can switch the type of sound it played?
-I had one as a kid – I made so many Souljaboy sounding beats on that thing….
-I could’ve been the next DJ mustard when i was younger! (minus the high obesity level.)
+This song has that bop to it, however, it sounds like it was made on one of those toy pianos.
+(Remember the pianos that you can switch the type of sound it played?
+I had one as a kid – I made so many Souljaboy sounding beats on that thing!
+I could’ve been the next DJ mustard when i was younger!)

-The Chorus is excellent, and his flow is impressive.
-The biggest issue with the track is that his topic is pure bafoonery!
-If he would’ve stayed on the weed smoke vibe instead of talking about serial killers, this could’ve possibly been a club hit; but then again, I’m sure this weird ass white man doesn’t want to be played in the clubs.
+The Chorus is excellent, and Em’s flow is impressive.
+The biggest issue with the track is that his topic is pure buffoonery!
+If he would’ve stayed on the weed smoke vibe instead of talking about serial killers, this could’ve possibly been a club hit!
+(Then again, I’m sure this weird ass white man doesn’t want to be played in the clubs)

 2. CRACK A BOTTLE (4.3/5)